String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

 Light Requirements

 String of Rubies Plant grows best in bright light with at least 6 hours of morning or late afternoon sunlight per day.
+Keep it away from hot midday sunshine to avoid scorching.

-Bright sunshine enhances a bright ruby red color on the leaves and stems.
+Bright sunshine enhances a bright, ruby-red color on the leaves and stems.
 Low light results in a leggy growth with wide spaces btween the leaf nodes and undersized leaves.

 Regularly rotate the pot to ensure that the plant receives enough light on all sides for uniform growth and to prevent legginess.